Clayface: Cassius "Clay" Payne

 After the Mud Pack incident, Payne and Fuller escape and fall in love while on the run.
 They eventually have a child together named Cassius "Clay" Payne, who becomes the fifth version of Clayface and debuted in Batman #550.
 The boy is separated from his parents and held in a government laboratory.
 The name "Cassius" is a pun on "Cassius Clay", the birth name of boxer Muhammad Ali.

 If a piece of him is separated from his body, it can grow a mind of its own, but it mostly thinks in an unstable form of what Cassius wants.
 If bonded with another human, it becomes a Clay-Thing; the piece can give that human Clayface-like abilities, such as becoming soft and malleable, being able to withstand bullets and other forms of harm, and could also manifest Payne's ability to melt objects; all this person would have to do to perform such an action is to think about it.
 Cassius finds it very painful and distressing to have pieces of himself taken, and will go to crazed lengths to recover them.

 When Thomas Elliot attempted to give himself the shapeshifting abilities of the Clayfaces, he determined that Cassius is the only 'pure' Clayface in existence, as all others retain fragments of their former human DNA where Cassius is the only Clayface who was never human.

 In an issue of Batman: Gotham Knights, Cassius is depicted as having the clay-like appearance of his mother and father, but can only stay in this form while awake.

 During the "Infinite Crisis" storyline, Cassius appears as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.

 Following the "Final Crisis" storyline, Cassius attacks the National Guard on the roadblock, but when he was approached by General Immortus's team, he is able to recognize one of the team, Human Flame.
 Cassius attacks and blames him for Libra enslaving Earth.
 The Justice League arrives to end the fight as Human Flame and Immortus's team teleport away, leaving Cassius to be captured.
 After the League interrogates him, he is taken to some FBI vehicles, but the measures to contain him prove to be useless; Cassius escapes into the desert.

-In "DC All In", Cassius Payne appears at a Clayface gathering called the Fraternity of Mud.
-When Harley Quinn accidentally crashes the gathering, Payne and the other Clayfaces attack her.
-The Clayfaces stop their attack when Harley uses formaldehyde on Clownface.